mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 source release 20 requires target release 20
 ```

-To solve this problem, ensure the Java source and target versions are set in the project object model, `pom.xml`.
+To solve these problems, ensure the Java source and target versions are set in the project object model, `pom.xml`.
 Additionally, ensure that the target version is not smaller than the source version.

 Java 20 can be selected by extending the `properties` section of `pom.xml` with the lines: